ItzIceHere/ScreenShare-Guide/README.md

 ---

-*Note: The information provided in the guide is intended for educational purposes within the context of legitimate anti-cheat and fair play enforcement.
+*Note: The information provided in the guides is intended for educational purposes within the context of legitimate SS and fair play enforcement.
 Misuse of this information is discouraged.*